ProceduresGovernment

 #permalink to section

-At second quarter of 2024, the male workforce in Support Workers in the Industry represented the 63.2% of the employed population and women 36.8%.
-The male and female workforce was higher in the age group 15 to 24 years (435k men and 160k women).
+At first quarter of 2025, the male workforce in Support Workers in the Industry represented the 65.1% of the employed population and women 34.9%.
+The male workforce was higher in the age group of 15 to 24 years (419k), while the female workforce was higher in the age group of 25 to 34 years (145k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.